4 Reasons For A Sweet Tooth

 EXPERIMENT: Make it a point to eat enough protein – and then notice how it affects your sweet tooth.

 2. Sugar can act like a drug at times, a fantastically effective dopamine enhancer that works along the same lines as caffeine, nicotine and alcohol.
 A diet loaded with sugar generates excessive reward signals in the brain, and over time, these pleasurable brain chemicals can override your willpower and create an “addiction”.
 Sugar feels so fantastic to your brain that it usurps your willpower in order to get its next fix.

 Take small steps in reducing your sugar intake, and reward yourself with something other than dessert for each small victory.

-3. You have used up your willpower for the day.
+3. You’ve used up your willpower for the day.
 You’ve been “good” and practiced restraint all day – so when a neighbor brings over a package of gourmet cookies after work, you devour them.
-All of them.
 Willpower is a finite resource.
-You can’t follow the rules exactly every minute of your life, so at the end of the day when you’re tired and your willpower is too – you reach for a cookie.
+You can’t follow the rules exactly every minute of your life, so at the end of the day when you’re tired and your willpower is too – you reach for cookies.

-Reward yourself in a non-edible way when you feel the urge to eat sweets.
+Reward yourself in a non-edible way.
 Have a few fun things ready and handy.

 Which of these reasons & strategies resonate with you?